 - Compatibility with Soldiers: Finding 1/72 scale soldiers to complement specific pieces is a breeze.
 Again, no other scale has the selection of soldiers available in 1/72.
 So you want to display your Hobby Master Opel Blitz Gebirgsjager Division (HG3912) with soldiers?
 No problem, Airfix and Caesar produce 1/72 German mountain troops.
 There are at least 300 WWII subjects available.

 - Space: Because of their size, five 1/32 tanks can fill an entire shelf on a bookcase.
 Not so with 1/72.
 One can display at least 20 on a shelf.
-My wife allows me only one small room for my hobby so 1/72 was the only option if I wanted significant numbers of AFVs, aircraft, and figures.
+I have only one small room for my hobby so 1/72 was the only option if I wanted significant numbers of AFVs, aircraft, and figures.

 - Portability: I move every two or three years.
 Imagine moving several hundred 1/32 scale tanks.
 Lord knows I appreciate the amount of detail that a 1/32 tank allows but it’s just not practical for me.